bengfarrell/benfarrell-blog/content/blog/2024-09-19-lasers_and_halftones.md

 *Max shape radius starting at 100% (left), then 84%, 71%, and finally 50%.
 Notice how the shapes successfully get separated in preparation for laser cutting, but the image gets washed out when going too low*

-In practice, I've also noticed that what looks a bit unsaturated on screen in terms of shapes being smaller, actually ends up looking pretty great when cut.
+In practice, I've also noticed that what looks a bit unsaturated on screen in terms of shapes being smaller and more uniform, actually ends up looking pretty great when cut.
 So there's a bit of a learning curve and some eyeballing to do, but at least there is some control to constrain how much the laser cuts away.